asterinas/jinzhao-disk/demos/encrypted-VM-image/workflow.md

-# Operating principle of the demo
+# Workflow of the demo

 ## Components